openlawteam/docs/docs/api-client/README.md

 ### downloadAsDocx

-Download draft as Word file.
+Download draft as Word file. (**Note**: The POST request here to download a Word file of a draft is the same as the request above to download a Word file of a template.
+You'll notice from the example form data that a draft includes more parameters that have been filled in by a user.)

 ```
 POST /download/contract/docx